uqlibrary/work-test-fe/README.md

 - on how you'd scale your applications
 - on any issues you have come across
 - on which AWS services would you use for deployment of your application or how would you deploy this application on premise
+- if you have ReactJS experience, in your opinion what's the difference between AngularJS and ReactJS, which one do you prefer?